 - Not Afraid to Die: David will do anything for his art, and doesn't care that he only has 200 days to live.
 He has second thoughts after Meg teaches him how to live life.

 - The Nothing After Death: What keeps David motivated through most of the story.
 It doesn't work.

 - Oh, Crap!: David's reaction when he realizes the Wham Line below.

 - Plot Armor: Averted; David can die before his 200 day deadline arrives; having a death clock doesn't make him immortal until time's up.
-He dies on day 195 after being shot by an NYPD cop.
+He dies on day 195 after being shot by a cop.
 No one else is safe either, not even Meg.

 - Prophecy Armor: Averted.
 David Smith is given artistic superpowers by Death in exchange for living for only 200 more days.
 However, he is fully capable of being killed before his deadline, so as Death warns him: "No crimefighting!"